Taner-Tun/E-Commerce/README.md

 3. Install dependencies: `npm install`
 4. Start the application: `npm start`

+Once you do npm start than no need to save codes or restart npm or refresh browser\

 ## Code formatting

 For code format we installed prettier package from https://prettier.io/ \